Associations

 db.Omit("BillingAddress").Create(&user)

-// Skip create BillingAddress when creating a user
+// Skip all associations when creating the user

 db.Omit(clause.Associations).Create(&user)